Choose your leaders with wisdom and forethought.

 “A real leader is somebody who can help us overcome the limitations of our own individual laziness and selfishness and weakness and fear and get up to do better things than we can get ourselves to do on our own.”

-Reading Fiction nurtures our Core Confidence – an amalgam of Hope, Efficacy, Resilience & Optimism – and helps us to adopt a Growth Mindset which in turn boosts our Core Confidence in a positive feedback loop.
+Stories nurture Core Confidence – with Hope, Efficacy, Resilience & Optimism – and help us to adopt a Growth Mindset.

 Leadership is a social process.

-But while we may not be able to isolate the Qualities of a Great Leader, there is plenty of evidence to support the comment by Val McDermid, speaking at the Edinburgh Book Festival in August 2020, that Great Leaders Read Fiction
+But while we may not be able to isolate the Qualities of a Great Leader, there is plenty of evidence to suggest that Great Leaders Read Fiction

 References